Portal:Myanmar

 Myanmar, officially the Republic of the Union of Myanmar and also referred to as Burma (the official English name until 1989), is a country in northwest Southeast Asia.
 It is the largest country by area in Mainland Southeast Asia and has a population of about 55 million.
 It is bordered by India and Bangladesh to the northwest, China to the northeast, Laos and Thailand to the east and southeast, and the Andaman Sea and the Bay of Bengal to the south and southwest.
 The country's capital city is Naypyidaw, while its largest city is Yangon (formerly Rangoon).

-Myanmar is a member of the East Asia Summit, Non-Aligned Movement, ASEAN, and BIMSTEC, but it is not a member of the Commonwealth of Nations despite once being part of the British Empire.
+Myanmar is a member of the East Asia Summit, Non-Aligned Movement, ASEAN, and BIMSTEC.
 Myanmar is a Dialogue Partner of the Shanghai Cooperation Organization.
 The country is very rich in natural resources, such as jade, gems, oil, natural gas, teak and other minerals, as well as endowed with renewable energy, having the highest solar power potential compared to other countries of the Great Mekong Subregion.
-However, Myanmar has long suffered from instability, factional violence, corruption, poor infrastructure, as well as a long history of colonial exploitation with little regard to human development.
+However, Myanmar has long suffered from instability, factional violence, corruption, poor infrastructure, colonial exploitation, and issues with human development.
 In 2013, its GDP (nominal) stood at US$56.7 billion and its GDP (PPP) at US$221.5 billion.
 The income gap in Myanmar is among the widest in the world, as a large proportion of the economy is controlled by cronies of the military junta.
 Myanmar is one of the least developed countries in the world.

 Selected articles -